GNK Dinamo Zagreb: Club rivalries

 predecessor HŠK Građanski played against Hajduk Split and riots on the field occurred.
 HŠK Građanski and Hajduk remained the biggest rivals till 1945, when Građanski was disbanded.
 After Dinamo inherited Građanski they continued their rivalry with Hajduk Split.
 Matches between the two clubs are recognized as the most anticipated event of Croatian club football, which attracts the greatest number of spectators and most media attention of all the football matches in Croatia.
 It is considered as the battle of the north and south of Croatia.

 There is also a rivalry with HNK Rijeka, which especially became fierce in 2010s when Rijeka became strongest challenger for title and cup.

 In early 2020s, NK Osijek also became the contender after the Hungarian takeover, which led to bigger rivalry between clubs.

 In Yugoslav times, major rivalries also included Serbian clubs Red Star Belgrade and Partizan.
-Even after the breakup of Yugoslavia the hatred stil remained.
+Even after the breakup of Yugoslavia the hatred still remained.

-Despite spending some time of their history playing in the same division as Dinamo, and being from same city, NK Zagreb and NK Lokomotiva are not considered major rivals by the fans.
+Despite spending some time of their history playing in the same division as Dinamo, and being from same city, NK Zagreb and NK Lokomotiva Zagreb are not considered major rivals by the fans.